 How to Clean Grout the Easy Way

-Give new life to gross tile with this simple cleaning solution.
+Give new life to gross tile with this simple grout cleaner.

-Dirty grout is often the one thing standing between dingy-looking tile and tile that pops.
+Dirty grout is often the one thing standing between dingy-looking tile and tile that really pops.
 Knowing how to clean grout is essential for floors, walls, and counters that look sparkly clean.
-While tile is resistant to dirt and stains, grout is porous, meaning it will absorb any grease, grime, or spills it comes into contact with.
+While tile is resistant to dirt and stains, the grout lines in between the tiles are porous, meaning they will absorb any grease, grime, or spills they come into contact with.
+To buff away the stains, without harming delicate tiles and finishes, try this at-home grout cleaner made from supplies you likely already have on hand.
 Learning how to clean grout will not only extend the life of your tile, but it will keep it looking its best.
 Here’s how to clean grout in any spot in your home.

 Before You Start: